The Importance of Weather Stations in Agriculture

 2. **Optimal Planting and Harvesting:**

-By predicting rainfall levels, air/soil temperature, and moisture conditions, farmers can determine the best times for planting or harvesting.
+By predicting rainfall, air and soil temperature, and moisture, farmers can find the best times to plant or harvest.

 3. **Irrigation Management:**